-Reconsider your need to travel to the State of Guerrero, except for the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and the toll road to Taxco, due to the very high levels of violent crime and the volatile security situation.
+- Reconsider your need to travel to the State of Guerrero, except for the tourist areas of the cities of Ixtapa-Zihuatanejo and Taxco, and the toll road to Taxco, due to the very high levels of violent crime and volatile security situation.
 This includes Acapulco.
-See
+See Safety and security

-Reconsider your need to travel to the State of Michoacán, except the cities of Morelia and Lázaro Cardenas, due to increasing organised crime and the volatile security situation in the state.
+- Reconsider your need to travel to the State of Michoacán, except the cities of Morelia and Lázaro Cardenas, and the Monarch butterfly reserves, due to organised crime and the volatile security situation in the state.
+See Safety and security

 - Reconsider your need to travel to the State of Tamaulipas due to the high levels of crime, including kidnapping and extortion.
-See
+See Safety and security

-Reconsider your need to travel to the Sierra Madre Occidental Mountains in southern Chihuahua State, north-eastern Sinaloa State, north-western Durango State and south eastern Sonora State, except for the Chihuahua-Pacific Railway, due to very high levels of violent crime and lawlessness.
+- Reconsider your need to travel to the Sierra Madre Occidental Mountains in southern Chihuahua State, north-eastern Sinaloa State, north-western Durango State and south eastern Sonora State, except for the Chihuahua-Pacific Railway, due to very high levels of violent crime and lawlessness.
+See Safety and security

-- The hurricane season is June to November when landslides, mudslides and flooding may occur.
-In the event of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
-See
+- Mexico experiences earthquakes, tsunamis, volcanic activity, hurricanes and associated landslides, mudslides and flooding.
+Be prepared for a natural disaster, monitor local media reports and follow the instructions of local emergency officials.
+See Natural disasters

 Entry and exit